 Neah Bay, WA, USA

 Portland Bolt manufactures long rods with threads on each end, which are used to connect and fasten the floating docks used in marinas such as this.
 In the summer of 2018, a contractor had been hired to perform a rehabilitation project at the Makah Marina and contacted Portland Bolt to supply the required floating dock rods.
 The rods required were all ¾” in diameter and ranged from 99-1/2” to 162-1/2” in length.
 There were also headed anchor bolts needed meeting the ASTM F1554 Grade 36 specification.
 Because of the marine environment, all of the required fasteners were hot-dip galvanized, which was perfect since Portland Bolt hot-dip galvanizes in house.
-In total, the job ended up requiring approximately 400 rods weighing over 5,000 pounds.
+In total, the job ended up requiring approximately 400 rods, which weighed in at over 5,000 lbs.